mezzoeditor/zhtml/README.md

 ## Text Nodes

-`zhtml` aggressively drops whitespace-only text nodes.
+`zhtml` drops whitespace-only text nodes that have one or more newline character.
-- *PRO*: Markup can be alined with indentation and no surprising text nodes appear
+This way markup can be alined with indentation and no surprising text nodes appear

 ```js
 function generateSomething() {